 Authored by: WAG Staff on February 24, 2014

+As a student living in Winnipeg, I was exposed to Inuit art from an early age.
+I had the opportunity to see stone and ivory sculptures, wall hangings, and prints produced by Inuit artists.
+However, my favourite thing to see in art is some form of juxtaposition.
 The exhibition Looking Up is an intriguing mix of pieces created by Winnipeg artists and Inuit artworks from the WAG's collection.
 What I love about this is that it isn't just about being inspired by the Inuit art at the WAG, it also displays the work that inspired them.

 This post is part of our ongoing WAG Student Art Board blog series.
 The Student Art Board (SAB) is a select group of high school students that are involved with the WAG.
 This blog series is intended to offer a teenager's perspective on the art currently on display at the WAG.